SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/design-considerations-for-web-parts.md

 >**Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production environnments.
 >

-To get started designing web parts, you will need to be familiar with Office UI Fabric.
-You can use Fabric as a starting point for iconography, font ramp, color usage, animation, and the responsive grid.
-Building from this foundation is a good starting point even if your goal is to depart visually in order to match your own company’s brand or look and feel.
+To get started designing web parts, you will want to be familiar with [Office UI Fabric](http://dev.office.com/fabric).
+All of the styles from [Fabric Core](https://github.com/OfficeDev/office-ui-fabric-core) – including icons, typography, color usage, animation, and the responsive grid – are loaded by default and available to your web part.
+Do not import a copy of Fabric for your web part, as this may conflict with the global copy.
+These classes provide a foundation to your web part's styling, which you can always depart from if you require different visuals to match your company's brand.

 ## Office UI Fabric React Components